awsdocs/amazon-athena-user-guide/doc_source/hive-metastore-iam-access-lambda.md

 Whenever you use IAM policies, make sure that you follow IAM best practices\.
 For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

-## Creating Lambda Functions<a name="hive-metastore-iam-access-lambda-creating-lambda-functions"></a>
+## Creating Lambda functions<a name="hive-metastore-iam-access-lambda-creating-lambda-functions"></a>

 To create a Lambda function in your account, function development permissions or the `AWSLambdaFullAccess` role are required\.
-For more information, see [Identity\-based IAM Policies for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/access-control-identity-based.html)\.
+For more information, see [Identity\-based IAM policies for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/access-control-identity-based.html)\.

 Because Athena uses the AWS Serverless Application Repository to create Lambda functions, the superuser or administrator who creates Lambda functions should also have IAM policies [to allow Athena federated queries](federated-query-iam-access.md)\.

-## Catalog Registration and Metadata API Operations<a name="hive-metastore-iam-access-lambda-catalog-registration-and-metadata-api-operations"></a>
+## Catalog registration and metadata API operations<a name="hive-metastore-iam-access-lambda-catalog-registration-and-metadata-api-operations"></a>

 For access to catalog registration API and metadata API operations, use the [AmazonAthenaFullAccess managed policy](managed-policies.md#amazonathenafullaccess-managed-policy)\.
 If you do not use this policy, add the following API operations to your Athena policies: